benwilcock/pcf-axon-cqrs-demo/README.md

 pcf-axon-cqrs-demo-query-side      started           1/1         1G       1G     pcf-axon-cqrs-demo-query-side.cfapps.io
 ````

-You'll need these URL's to test the application is working.

-## Testing the application.
+## Integration Testing The Application.

-To make this easy, we can simply use curl to test the *command-side* and *query-side* applications are collaborating together as intended.
-A bash script has been provided to make this easy.
+To make this easy, we can simply use curl command to test that the *command-side* and *query-side* applications are collaborating together as intended.
+A bash script has been provided to make this straightforward.
+This script assumes Mac OS X, but with a small mod you can use it on Linux too.

 ````bash
 $ ./addProductToCatalog.sh
 ````

-This script creates a **New Product Command** (a JSON string) and then uses the `/add` endpoint to POST the command to the *command-side* of the application.
-The script then queries the "all products" endpoint (`/products`) on the *query-side* of the application to check that the new Product we added is listed.
-This is not guarenteed to happen instantly (this is called "eventual consistency"), so you may need to be patient between requests.
+This script POST's a **New Product Command** (a JSON string) to the *command-side* application's `/add`.
+The script then queries the *query-side* application's "all products" endpoint (`/products`) to check that the new Product we added is in the list.

+> Note: This is not guarenteed to happen instantly (often termed "eventual consistency"), so you may need to be patient between your POST and GET requests.
+One second should normally do it.

 # How Does It Work?

 Following our first `curl` command (to the command side)...

-1. The command will have been received by the command-side and processed by a new *AggregateRoot*.
+1. The command is received by the command-side and then processed by Axon using a new *AggregateRoot* (the term *AggregateRoot* comes from Domain Driven Design, for which CQRS and Event Sourcing are an excellent match!).

-2. The Aggregate would have emitted an *Event*
+2. The AggregateRoot performs the command and then emits an *Event*.

-3. The Event would have been data stored in the *Event Store* (which uses MySQL)
-4. The events emitted would have been published to 'out of process' listeners (using RabbitMQ).
+3. The Event is stored in the *Event Store* (which uses MySQL) anf then gets published to 'out of process' listeners (using RabbitMQ).

-5. The query-side *Listener* would have reacted to the event, storing a new Product in it's product view.
+4. The query-side *Listener* receives the event and stores a new Product in it's Product view table (also in MySQL, but in a completely seperate Table, Schema and even DB if desired).

 Following our second `curl` command (to the query-side)...

 1. The Product view would have been queried for a list of products to display.

+2. The list of Procuct are sent back to the caller in JSON format.

+> Note: Spring Data REST Repositories are being used for the query-side implmentation, so you'll find very little boilerplate code in that part of the project.

 # Running locally using PCF-Dev